renataberoli/renataberoli.github.io/renataberoli/docs/projects/reports.md

  1. The report can't present a diagnostic; the most crucial piece of information is binary: "Balanced/Unbalanced gut flora."
- 2. Without a definitive diagnosis, we provide both quantitative and qualitative data on the Bacteria detected by the product.
+ 2. Without a definitive diagnosis, we provide both quantitative and qualitative data on the Bacteria detected by the product to help doctors and nutritionists decide their course of action.
- 3. For some features, we show the patient how he fits in a distribution.
+ 3. For some features, we show the patient how he compares with the general population.
  4. We present literature connecting some features to patient symptoms.

 ### One-page review

+A full report is composed of multiple pages, here I present the "Overview" page with some elements discussed in this portfolio article:

 ![Gut microbiome report](https://github.com/RenataBeroli/RenataBeroli/blob/main/Images/relatorio_probiomeV2.png?raw=true)

 ### Conclusion

-As usual in the beta version, the first reports of these tests were just a massive amount of text.
-Thus, quality content was difficult to assimilate because the doctor had a short time in the consultation.
-So our challenge was to translate the complex biological data (text) into visual data easier to understand.
+The first version of the report was just a massive amount of text, with proved difficult for doctors and patients to assimilate.
+During the course of this project, we manage to translate the textual biological data into visual components, with make things easier to grasp.

 ## Context - COVID-19 report